mverdaguer/shop-catalogue/client/README.md

 6. _VUE_APP_MAP_LONGITUDE_: Longitude coordinade of Contact map.
 7. _VUE_APP_GOOGLE_MAPS_KEY_: Your Google Maps key.

-There already are 2 key sets (regarding the URLs) set up, which might help you out:
+There is already a key set used for e2e tests set up, which might help you out: _.env.test_.
-1. To run against a local php artisan serve (Backend developed in Laravel). _.env.localdev_
-2. To run unit tests. _.env.test_

 ### MainPage
 Besides all the texts that are set up in the locales/ files, in this page there is a carousel with images which are obtained by calling _VUE_APP_API_BASE_URL/home_images_.